 Meta Mayne Reid was a well known Belfast based children’s author who was born and grew up in Woodlesford in the years before and during the First World War.

-Her maiden name was Meta Hopkins and the 1911 census shows she was living with her parents, a sister, and two servants at Wood End farm, marked on old maps just to the west of present day Northwood Falls.
+Her full maiden name was Meta Amy Constance Josephine Hopkins.
+The 1911 census shows she was living with her parents, a sister, and two servants at Wood End farm, marked on old maps just to the west of present day Northwood Falls.

-Meta’s married name, Mayne Reid, is unfamiliar now but, starting in the 1930s, she wrote 23 children’s novels, published poetry and made a number of appearances on the BBC.
-She also left behind a single copy of an unpublished memoir of her childhood – The Innocent Eye – which is now part of the Special Collections at Queen’s University in Belfast.
+After moving to Northern Ireland and marrying Belfast surgeon Dr. Ebenezer Mayne Reid in 1935 Meta started to publish novels and poetry.
+She also made a number of appearances on BBC radio programmes.
+From 1952 to 1980 she specialised in children’s fiction and wrote a total of 24 books.
+A single copy of an unpublished memoir of her childhood – The Innocent Eye – is now part of the Special Collections at Queen’s University in Belfast.

-From Meta’s description it turns out that although the farm was called Wood End they actually lived at The Laurels, the large house with a garden full of rhododendrons surrounded by a stone wall, which once stood just across the railway bridge at the bottom of Applegarth.
-As Meta wrote it was “islanded in its acre of garden, built of sandstone and roofed with great slabs of the same material hung on wooden pegs.”
+From Meta’s description it turns out that although the farm she grew up on was called Wood End the family actually lived at The Laurels, a large house with six bedrooms and a garden full of rhododendrons surrounded by a stone wall, which once stood just across the railway bridge at the bottom of Applegarth.
+It was “islanded in its acre of garden, built of sandstone and roofed with great slabs of the same material hung on wooden pegs,” wrote Meta.

 As well as painting a picture of her domestic routine the memoir goes on to give some evocative glimpses into life locally from about 1909, when Meta was four.

 For instance this is her description of Church Street: “It was important to me mainly because of its shops in which I spent my ha’penny or penny.
 Each shop had a personality of its own, though all were untidy, alive, hot-beds of gossip, and full of jumbled goods.
 Admiral Wilkinson’s was a cave of darkness littered with bulging sacks of vegetables.
-Mrs S (Mary Stringer) dispensed drugs, toilet trifles and advice with a superior manner.
+Mrs. S (Mary Stringer) dispensed drugs, toilet trifles and advice with a superior manner.
 She was a lone Liberal in a wilderness of Socialists.
-For mere groceries we went to Mr Edwards, who owned the first bacon-slicer in the village, did his brown sugar up in blue paper “pokes”, and kept really large screw-topped bottles of lemonade which would last a whole afternoon.”
+For mere groceries we went to Mr. Edwards, who owned the first bacon-slicer in the village, did his brown sugar up in blue paper “pokes”, and kept really large screw-topped bottles of lemonade which would last a whole afternoon.”
+(George Edwards was born at Hannington in Wiltshire in 1860 and came to Woodlesford in 1882 as a signalman on the Midland Railway.
+He married Louisa Langstaff, the daughter of shoemaker John Langstaff in 1890.
+After moving to Eccleshill and then Apperley Bridge near Bradford George resigned from the railway in 1897 and established his shop on Highfield Lane opposite the school.
+George and Louisa were the grandparents of Bryan Edwards who played football for Bolton Wanderers in the 1950s and later managed Bradford City.)

-Meta’s parents, Marcus and Elvina, came from County Londonderry and took over the 230 acre Wood End farm in about 1904 when Marcus’s name first appears in the electoral register.
-Previous to that it appears to have been unlet for several years as a notice advertising for a new tenant was first placed in the Leeds newspapers by the Oulton based land agent John Farrer in October 1901.
+Meta’s parents, Marcus Andrew Hopkins and Elvina (nee Moody), came from County Londonderry.
+They married in Londonderry in December 1901 and it appears he took over the tenancy of the 230 acre Wood End farm just before that after a notice advertising for a new tenant was placed in the Leeds newspapers by the Oulton based land agent John Farrer in October 1901.
+His name first appears in the electoral register in 1904.

-As farmers, the Hopkins regarded themselves as middle class and were wealthy enough to employ governesses to teach Meta and her sister Audrey, so neither went to Woodlesford school.
+As farmers the Hopkins regarded themselves as middle class and were wealthy enough to employ governesses to teach Meta and her sister Audrey, so neither went to Woodlesford school.
 This is her memory of it: “Behind Mrs Downes’ shop stretched the rhubarb fields, and their gaunt black forcing sheds, and on the other side of them stood the school, always plangent with the doleful chanting of times-tables.
 The school was ugliness personified, a dirty one-storey building in a sea of concrete firmly bounded by high railings.”
+(William Downes was a coal miner originally from Dawley in Shropshire.
+He and his wife Emma, nee Smith from Oulton, opened their grocery shop on the corner of Station Lane and Church Street in the 1890s.
+By 1911 they had moved to Hunslet so this memory must be from Meta was very young.)

-Nor were the sisters allowed to go to the summer feast held in the field next to their house between the Boot and Shoe Inn and the canal.
+Another restriction which set the Hopkins sisters apart was a ban on them attending the summer feast held in the field next to their house between the Boot and Shoe Inn and the canal.
 “I hung over the wall all day watching the preparations.
 Every year I went to bed in tears, just as the lights were being lit, and lay awake trying in vain to hear the roundabout.
 Once I was allowed, or contrived to look over the wall when revelry had begun, and breathed in the essential perfume of all such fairs: sweat and trampled grass and horse-droppings and beer.”

 Katie Tiffany, “a lively, scatter-brained youngest daughter of a long family of Irish-Yorkshire ne’er-do-wells,” worked for the family during the First World War.
 Born at Swillington in 1907 she was too young to go to the Barnbow munitions factory where many of the older girls developed “yellow” faces from handling nitric acid whilst making explosives.
 Katie’s father was coal miner William Tiffany and she must have been only about 10 or 11 years old when she went to The Laurels from her home in Beecroft Yard – “a slum which we were forbidden to enter,” writes Meta.

-This is how she recorded one of the local Christmas traditions of a century ago when young children were allowed to roam freely.
+This is how she recorded one of the local Christmas traditions from over a century ago when young children were allowed to roam freely.
 “Waits came in the persons of self-organised groups of village children who sang a couple of verses, then hammered on the back door and chanted:

 ‘Christmas is coming, geese are getting fat,